rfmineguy/firefly-lib/README.md

 `gcc src/main.c -lfirefly`

 ## Disclaimer
-This has *ONLY* been tested on macos as of now.
+This has *ONLY* been tested on macos and as of now.
 If you have any issues with building for other platforms please notify me via the Issues tab.

+I attempted to get it building on Windows, but failed as I'm not familiar with that build system.
+If someone figures out how to build it leave an issue with the details please.